-Lapidary advice, Hints and Tips
+Lapidary advice, Hints, and Tips

 Here’s an eclectic assortment of hints and tips you may find helpful when buying or working with opals.

-1. Not all opals is valuable.
+1. Not all opals are valuable.
 Potch, sometimes called “common opal” does not reflect colors.
 Potch does have its use, however, as a backing for doublets and triplets.
 When there is color mixed with potch it’s called “potch and color.”